keptn/keptn.github.io/content/docs/0.8.x/reference/cli/_index.md

 After authenticating the Keptn CLI with multiple Kubernetes clusters, we can directly run Keptn CLI commands in the current context.

-* As soon as we switch the Kube context (e.g., by executing: `kubectl config use-context my-cluster-name`), the Keptn CLI will detect the change of the Kube context and ask you to run the command in the changed context or not.
+* As soon as you switch the Kube context (e.g., by executing: `kubectl config use-context my-cluster-name`), the Keptn CLI will detect the change of the Kube context and ask you to run the command in the changed context or not.

-* If the Keptn CLI is authenticated for that particular context, the command will run successfully; else it will end up throwing the error: `Error: credentials not found in native keychain`
+* If the Keptn CLI is authenticated for that particular context, the command will run successfully; else it will end up throwing the error: `This command requires to be authenticated.
+See "keptn auth" for details"`

 * In case of multi-installation of Keptn in the same cluster, we need to pass the flag `--namespace` or `-n` to tell the Keptn CLI to use the credentials for that particular Keptn installation, else it will take the default namespace which is: `keptn`